MaximilianBeckers/FDRthresholding/readme.md

 ### Installing

-The folder just has to be copied to your computer.
+The folder just has to be copied to your computer and can be run with a NumPy capable python installation.

 ## How to use